 At Site C0012, we identified six sedimentary lithologic units on the basis of sediment composition, sediment texture, and sedimentary structures (Fig. F23).
 Unit VII is composed of basalt (igneous basement).
 For the most part, core recovery was modest to poor (Fig. F24) and damage to the core was typically severe.
-Nevertheless, several correlations of distinctive marker beds were made between this site and Site C0011.
-For example, we identified a distinctive cemented yellow carbonate at ~229 m CSF in Hole C0012A (7 cm thick), with a similar 5 cm thick carbonate layer at ~229 m CSF in Hole C0011B.
-We also recognized several lithologic units common to both sites.
+Nevertheless, several correlations of distinctive marker beds were made between this site and Site C0011, and we recognized several lithologic units common to both sites.

 Lithologic Unit I was not cored between 0.81 and 60 m CSF.
 It is 150.86 m thick and extends from the seafloor to 150.86 m CSF, below which we observed the first occurrence of volcaniclastic sandstone.
-The age of this interval ranges from Quarternary to late Miocene (0 to ~7.1-8.5 Ma).
+The age of this interval ranges from Quarternary to late Miocene (0 to \sim 7.8 Ma).
 The dominant lithology is green-gray intensely bioturbated silty clay, typical of hemipelagic mud deposits.
 Thin layers of volcanic ash are scattered throughout.
 The results of bulk powder XRD show modest amounts of calcite within this unit, consistently above trace quantities (Fig. F25).
-This retention of biogenic carbonate is compatible with deposition on top of Kashinosaki Knoll at a water depth close to (but above) the calcite compensation depth.
+This retention of biogenic carbonate is compatible with deposition on top of the Kashinosaki Knoll at a water depth close to (but above) the calcite compensation depth.
 This lithologic unit is correlative with logging Unit 1 at Site C0011.

-Lithologic Unit II is late Miocene (~7.1-8.5 to ~8.8-9.6 Ma) in age.
-We applied a new designation of middle Shikoku Basin facies because of this unit's unique composition (i.e., volcanic rather than siliciclastic sand) and age relative to broadly equivalent Miocene turbidites cored along the Ashizuri transect.
-It is 68.95 m thick and extends from 150.86 to 219.81 m CSF.
-Stratigraphic equivalents to the basal part of Subunit IIA (as defined in Hole C0011B) appear to be present here as very coarse- to finegrained tuffaceous to volcaniclastic sandstone.
-The dominant lithology is green-gray silty claystone, alternating with medium- to thick-bedded tuffaceous/volcaniclastic sandstone and dark gray clayey siltstone.
+Lithologic Unit II is late Miocene (~7.8 to ~9.4 Ma) in age.
+We applied the designation of middle Shikoku Basin facies because of this unit's unique composition (i.e., volcanic rather than siliciclastic sand) and age relative to broadly equivalent Miocene turbidites cored along the Ashizuri transect.
+This unit is 68.95 m thick and extends from 150.86 to 219.81 m CSF.
+Stratigraphic equivalents to the facies at Site C0011 are present here as very coarse to finegrained tuffaceous to volcaniclastic sandstone.
+The dominant lithology is green-gray silty claystone, alternating with medium- to thick-bedded tuffaceous/ volcaniclastic sandstone and dark gray clayey siltstone.
 Lithologic Unit II contains two chaotic deposits that are 0.3 and 3.1 m thick (150.86-151.17 and 178.00-181.10 m CSF, respectively).
-As observed at Site C0011, these deposits consist of disaggregated pieces of volcanic-rich sandstone and bioturbated silty claystone that show folding, thinning, and attenuation of primary bedding.
-They are interpreted to have formed by gravitational sliding on the relatively steep north-facing slopes of Kashinosaki Knoll.
+As also observed at Site C0011, these deposits consist of disaggregated pieces of volcanic-rich sandstone and bioturbated silty claystone with folding, thinning, and attenuation of primary bedding, probably deformed by gravitational sliding on the relatively steep north-facing slopes of the Kashinosaki Knoll.
 XRD data show scatter in concentrations of total clay minerals and feldspar because of lithologic heterogeneity (Fig. F25).
-The closest source of volcanic sand was probably the Izu-Bonin volcanic arc (Taylor, 1992).
-Unlike Site C0011, however, deposition of sand on top of the knoll must have required upslope transfer by turbidity currents (e.g., Muck and Underwood, 1990) and/or postdepositional uplift of the basement high.
+The closest source of volcaniclastic sand at the time was probably the Izu-Bonin volcanic arc (Taylor, 1992).
+Unlike the flank setting of Site C0011, however, deposition of sand on top of the knoll must have required upslope transfer by turbidity currents (e.g., Muck and Underwood, 1990) and/or postdepositional uplift of the basement high.

-Lithologic Unit III is middle Miocene (~8.5 to ~12.5 Ma) in age.
+Lithologic Unit III is middle Miocene (~9.4 to ~12.7 Ma) in age.
 It is 112.0 m thick and extends from 219.81 to 331.81 m CSF.
 The interval is characterized by bioturbated silty claystone, typical of hemipelagic deposition.
-With the exception of scattered carbonate beds, the homogeneity of this unit results in very consistent XRDdeduced mineral abundances and major oxides (Figs. F25, F26).
-Other exceptions are related to beds with unusually high concentrations of clay minerals (possible bentonites).
+With the exception of scattered carbonate beds and bentonites, the homogeneity of this unit results in very consistent XRD-deduced mineral abundances and major oxides (Figs. F25, F26).
 Unit III also contains an interval at least 15.2 m thick with steeply inclined bedding, typically at an angle of 40°-45° (see "Structural geology").
 From seismic evidence, this disruption appears to be associated with rotational normal faulting.
 Biostratigraphic data also yield evidence of a possible hiatus near the top of this interval.